 The management team is in charge of the vote’s decision.
 It analyses and instructs all resolutions’s votes.
 General meeting attendance monitoring is also performed by the management team.
 Exercise of the voting rights is mainly processed by regular mail.

 Conflicts of interest

 Internal compliance code and Conflict of interests management policy define, for all employees, the cases where a conflict of interests situation may arise.

 Information and advertising

-In the context of transactions on listed shares, listed derivatives (futures & options) and corporate bonds done during the 2018 financial year and for the whole set of funds under management, SYQUANT Capital has used in certain cases external research services in order to compare its own analysis on certain opportunities.
-These services include but not exhaustively financial analysis, economic research, specific analytic research on certain segments and linking with other specialists.
+In the context of transactions on listed shares, listed derivatives (futures & options) and corporate bonds done during the 2022 financial year and for the whole set of funds under management, SYQUANT Capital has used in certain cases external research services in order to compare its own analysis on certain opportunities.
+These services include but not exhaustively: financial analysis, economic research, specific analysis on certain segments and linking with other specialists.
 None of these services was engaged under any split commission agreement.